 The Visual History Archive contains a database of about 1.2 million names that can be searched.
-In addition to the names of interviewees, including maiden names, false names, and other alternative names of interviewees, the names of people mentioned in the interviews or recorded in the pre-interview questionnaires, such as family members, acquaintances, camp prisoners, etc., are searchable.
+In addition to the names of interviewees, including maiden names, false names, and other alternative names of interviewees, the names of people mentioned in the interviews or recorded in the preinterview questionnaires, such as family members, acquaintances, camp prisoners, etc., are searchable.

-Click People on the main Search screen or select People Search in the Search menu drop-down list to advance to the People Search screen shown below.
+Click People Search on the main Search screen to advance to the People Search screen shown below.